Paul Bulcke

 Paul Bulcke (born 8 September 1954) is a Belgian businessman.
 He was CEO of Nestlé from 2008 to 2016.
-He has been chairman of Nestlé since 2017.
+He was chairman of Nestlé from 2017 to 2025.

 Early life

 He graduated as a commercial engineer at the Katholieke Universiteit Leuven and is an alumnus of the Vlerick Leuven Gent Management School.
 He also attended the program for executive development at the Swiss leading business school International Institute for Management Development (IMD) in Lausanne.